SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2.7.md

 When you moved the mouse pointer over a selection box that had the focus, in some cases, only part of the value would be selected.

-#### DataMiner Cube - Alarm Console: Incidents would incorrectly appear when enabling “Automatic incident tracking” in an Information tab \[ID_33382\]
+#### DataMiner Cube - Alarm Console: Incidents would incorrectly appear when enabling 'Automatic incident tracking' in an Information tab \[ID_33382\]

 When you enabled the *Automatic incident tracking* option in an Information tab, the incidents (i.e. alarm groups) would incorrectly appear in that tab.